Iraqi civil war (2006–2008): Use of "civil war" label

 The use of the term "civil war" has been controversial, with a number of commentators preferring the term "civil conflict".
 A weak state, defined as lacking legitimacy, capacity and effective and functional institutions, is the main permissive cause of civil war.

 A poll of over 5,000 Iraqi nationals found that 27% of polled Iraqi residents agreed that Iraq was in a civil war, while 61% thought Iraq was not.
-Two similar polls of Americans conducted in 2006 found that between 65% to 85% believed Iraq was in a civil war.
+Two similar polls of Americans conducted in 2006 found that between 65% and 85% believed Iraq was in a civil war.

 In the United States, the term has been politicized.
 Deputy leader of the United States Senate, Dick Durbin, referred to "this civil war in Iraq" in a criticism of the President's Address to the Nation by George W. Bush's on 10 January 2007.

 Edward Wong on 26 November 2006 paraphrased a report from a group of American professors at Stanford University that the insurgency in Iraq amounted to the classic definition of a civil war.

 An unclassified summary of the 90-page January 2007 National Intelligence Estimate, titled Prospects for Iraq's Stability: A Challenging Road Ahead, states the following regarding the use of the term "civil war":